arliejones/Loan-Qualifier_Application/README.md

 ## License

 *When you share a project on a repository, especially a public one, it's important to choose the right license to specify what others can and can't with your source code and files.
-Use this section to include the license you want to use.*s
+Use this section to include the license you want to use.s*